 Stakeholder X-18 > X-11 from X-13 at the latest X-11 X-10.5 X-5 Comments "Leading (international) entity for capacity planning and management" Get access to the Capacity Supply.
 Coordinates construction of products.
 Ensures international harmonisation of products.
 Ensures timely and correct publication of all capacity supplies.
 Ensures timely and proper correction of all reported inconsistencies in the Capacity Supply.
 Acts as a 1 st level escalation platform/entity and issues decisions.
 CSU-LE-070 CSU-LE-080 CSU-LE-090 CSU-LE-100 CSU-LE-990 IM Based on the Capacity Model, constructs the capacity products.
 Actively comes with the proposals of the Capacity Supply to the other concerned IMs to coordinate and harmonise border times and other parameters.
 Publishes the Capacity Supply.
 Without undue delay, corrects all notified inconsistencies.
+Last day to correct any inconsistency.
+Updates the Capacity Supply in regards of RP, includes minor TCRs.
+Coordinates the update with other concerned IMs.
 Is in charge of coordinated capacity diagrams updates, for instance, if any object shifts, is allocated etc. CSU-IM-070 CSU-IM-080 CSU-IM-090 CSU-IM-100 CSU-IM-110 CSU-IM-990 Other concerned IMs Get access to the Capacity Models of the IM in elaboration.
 Actively collaborate with the IM to come with a high-quality harmonised Capacity Supply.
 Are given the possibility to notify of inconsistencies in IM's Capacity Supply.
 Without undue delay, corrects all notified inconsistencies on their side.
 Last day to correct any inconsistency.
 Actively support the IM.
-Is in charge of coordinated capacity diagrams updates, for instance, if any object shifts, is allocated etc. CSU-0I-070 CSU-OI-080 CSU-OI-090 CSU-OI-100 CSU-OI-110 CSU-OI-990 Available to the IMs for consultation on particular parts of the Capacity Supply.
+Is in charge of coordinated capacity diagrams updates, for instance, if any object shifts, is allocated etc. CSU-0I-070 CSU-OI-080 CSU-OI-090 CSU-OI-100 CSU-OI-110 CSU-OI-990 RU applicants Available to the IMs for consultation on particular parts of the Capacity Supply.
+Available to the IMs for consultation on particular parts of the Capacity Supply.
 Gets access to the Capacity Supply.
 Is given the possibility to notify of inconsistencies.
 Last day to acknowledge the content of their initial path requests for the upcoming timetable period.
 CSU-RU-070 CSU-RU-080 CSU-RU-090 CSU-RU-110 Non-RU applicants Available to the IMs for consultation on particular parts of the Capacity Supply.
 CSU-NR-080 Available to the IMs for consultation on particular parts of the Capacity Supply.
 CSU-NR-080 Gets access to the Capacity Supply.
 Is given the possibility to notify of inconsistencies CSU-NR-090 Last day to acknowledge the content of their initial path requests for the upcoming timetable period.
 CSU-NR-110 МоТ RB Gets access to the Capacity Supply.
 CSU-RB-090 Regions, local governments, transport associations, industries Terminals and service facilities Get access to the Capacity Supply.
 CSU-TS-070 Cooperate with IMs to ensure consistency of offered services with IMs' products.
 CSU-TS-080 IT Capacity Hub supports visualisation and coordination of all objects in the Capacity Supply.
-Capacity Hub archives the version of Capacity Supply published at X-11.
+333 13 000 Capacity Hub archives the version of Capacity Supply published at X-11.
 Capacity Hub archives the version of Capacity Supply updated at X-10.5.
 Capacity Hub archives the version of Capacity Supply updated at X-5.
 Capacity Hub updates the capacity diagrams in real-time.
 The updates continue from X-8.5 to X+12.
-Legal framework CSU-IT-070 CSU-IT-090 CSU-IT-100 CSU-IT-110 CSU-IT-990 Legai Italiiework 2012/34/EC, Annex VII CSU-LF-090
+Logal framework CSU-IT-070 CSU-IT-090 CSU-IT-100 CSU-IT-110 CSU-IT-990 Legal framework 2012/34/EC, Annex VII CSU-LF-090